fmor5954/MobilePay-PoS-v10/docs/api_principles.md

 ### Handling Timeouts

-For requests that are slow to produce responses, you have to set a timeout on the request using one of the following rules:
+For requests that are slow to produce responses, the client have to set a timeout on the request using one of the following rules:
 * For POST, DELETE, PUT requests set the timeout to 2 seconds using a suitable retry strategy from section [Retrying requests](api_principles#retrying_requests).
 Remember to use the idempotency key for the POST requests that create a ressource.
 * For non-polling GET requests set the timeout to 0.5 seconds using a suitable retry strategy from section [Retrying requests](api_principles#retrying_requests)
 * For polling GET requests set the timeout to 0.5 seconds and continue polling using the polling delay from the last received response.